ndejong/terraform-digitalocean-salt-masterless/README.md

 ### digitalocean_region
 The DigitalOcean region-slug to start this strelaysrv-node within (nyc1, sgp1, lon1, nyc3, ams3, fra1, tor1, sfo2, blr1)

-### digitalocean_token
-Your DigitalOcean API token used to issue cURL API calls directly to DigitalOcean to create the required image

 ### salt_local_state_tree
 Local path to the SaltStack state-tree to apply to the remote system